 How Indiegogo got it done

-Piping allows you to take answers from previous questions and “pipe” them into future questions or statements.
+Recall information allows you to take answers from previous questions and use them in future questions or statements.
 This gives you the power to customize each experience for respondents.
 Learn more here.

 2) Logic jump

 Logic Jump allows respondents to only answer questions that are relevant to them.
-Along with Answer Piping, this makes every typeform a truly unique experience.
+Along with Recall information, this makes every typeform a truly unique experience.
 See what else Logic Jump can do.

 3) Video and images